 An underactive thyroid can cause the following symptoms:

 - dry skin and hair

 - reduced sweating

 - weight gain

-An underactive thyroid often arises from an autoimmune disease, such as Hashimoto’s thyroiditis, or surgical removal of the thyroid.
+An underactive thyroid can result from an autoimmune condition, such as Hashimoto’s thyroiditis, or due to the surgical removal of the thyroid.

-Less commonly, the thyroid gland goes into overdrive and produces too many thyroid hormones.
-Approximately 1.2 percent of people in the U.S. have an overactive thyroid.
+Overactive thyroid is less common.
+Approximately 1.2% of people in the U.S. have an overactive thyroid.

 - diarrhea or frequent bowel movements

 - mood changes

 Cholesterol is a waxy substance present in every cell in the body.
 The body uses cholesterol to make hormones as well as bile acids to help digest fat.